ejjoo/bs-csv-converter/README.md

 # bs-csv-converter
 Google Apps Script
-- Work on google spread sheet.
+- Works on google spread sheet.
 - Collect all sheet from a document and convert to csv and makes you a page to download.

 # ...